CloudChi/FX-Framework/H__Why_JSON.md

 - More actual text to express the same data as JSON, therefore less human readable

 ## Global Variables
-- Prevented excessive creation of fields
+- Pro: Prevented excessive creation of fields
 - Might not be assigned / cleared correctly
 - Cluttered up Data Viewer when debugging
+- Unless strict naming convention, origin might be unclear
+  - $$Type is unclear
+  - $$Type_Customer is more clear

 ## Let function
 - Variables only exist inside function
+- No real way to step through calculation and see data

 ## Global Fields
 - Data fields get intermingled with business function fields
+- No native way to represent data structures without duplicating data table with table of global fields
+- Realistically limited to relationship starting points or simple data entry start screens